React SEO: How to Optimize Web Applications for Search Engines

 Between SSR and CSR, server-side Rendering is often considered better for SEO because it speeds up page load times, and its text-based content makes it easier for Google to crawl, understand, and rank.
 Because CSR downloads JavaScript instead of HTML, Google's crawl bots have a more challenging time crawling, indexing, and ranking CSR React web apps than other frameworks that deliver pre-rendered HTML.

-Hydrate SSR is a React technique similar to Rendering but with one key difference.
-Instead of an empty DOM into which we'll render all our components, we have a DOM that has already been built, filled with components already rendered as HTML.
-The term "hydrate" comes from this technique's ability to attach event handlers to existing HTML files.
+The term "hydrate" comes from this technique's ability to attach event handlers to existing rendered HTML file files.
 Like traditional CSR, the client will still fetch all JS files and re-execute them to find the components and event handlers that correspond to existing HTML Elements.

 Next.js answered many issues we faced when Coin360 hired us for our Next.js development services.
-The legacy code of their platform faced scaling issues alongside a low web app accessibility score on Google Lighthouse.
+The legacy javascript code of their platform faced scaling issues alongside a low web app accessibility score on Google Lighthouse.

 Next.js was the best alternative as it improved Google Lighthouse scoring and the data management application layer.
 The applications' data was handled more efficiently, so scalability was less of an issue in the long run.